JiNexus-Framework/JiNexus-Config/CONDUCT.md

 # Contributor Code of Conduct

-The JiNexus/Config project adheres to [The Code Manifesto](http://codemanifesto.com) as its guidelines for contributor interactions.
+The JiNexus Config component adheres to [The Code Manifesto](http://codemanifesto.com) as its guidelines for contributor interactions.

 ## The Code Manifesto